Hanborough to Charlbury walk

 - In 700 metres you come to another road .

 - If you do not intend to picnic beside the River Evenlode, you can head direct to your lunchtime pub by turning right along this road (Combe Road), steadily uphill.
 In 475 metres you come to a T-junction with Woodstock Road by Stonesfield’s War Memorial.
-Here turn left and another in 100 metres turn right up Pond Hill.
+Here turn left and another in 100 metres turn right into Pond Hill.
 Continue the directions at the asterisk [*] in paragraph 43 below.

 - To head for the River Evenlode: cross over the road and continue straight on, keeping a hedge and valley on your left (Bagg's Bottom on the OS map), your initial direction 240°.
 At the end of the first field, pass through the field boundary with a stone wall on your right and turn right, then immediately left to continue ahead, still following the hedge and valley on your left, in the same direction as before, but now with a vast field on your right.